Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 == Changelog ==

+= 2.0.2 [DEV] =
+* Fix deprecated warning on the strpost function passing a null value

 = 2.0.1 =
 ##### Bug Fixes
 * Fix missing Submit Comment button on the Post Comment block